ROHANSHAJ/AI-PROJECT/README.md

 This project aims to analyze sentiment on Twitter related to various airlines using BERT (Bidirectional Encoder Representations from Transformers) as a state-of-the-art natural language processing model.
 It helps you understand how the public perceives different airlines by classifying tweets into positive, negative, or neutral sentiments.
 ---------------------------------------------------------------------------------
 ## NOTE
-IF IN COLAB THE NOTEBOOK, CLICK ON THE FILE ICON  > ON THE TOP LEFT OF THE NOTEBOOK AND CLICK ON FILES.
+IF IN COLAB NOTEBOOK, CLICK ON THE FILE ICON  > ON THE TOP LEFT OF THE NOTEBOOK AND CLICK ON FILES.
 LOCATE THE CSV FILE FOR SENTIMENT ANALYSIS.

 CHANGE HARDWARE ACCELERATOR TO T4 GPU IN COLAB'S RUNTIME TYPE SETTINGS.